zotonic/zotonic/doc/ref/filters/filter_date_range.rst

   {{ fromdate|date:format_ne }}{{ sep }}{{ todate|date:format_eq }}

-However, if the dates are equal then the output will be as if the following were written::
+However, if the dates are not equal then the output will be as if the following were written::

   {{ fromdate|date:format_ne }}{{ sep }}{{ todate|date:format_ne }}